mkdocs/mkdocs/docs/dev-guide/themes.md

     custom_dir: 'custom_theme/'
 ```

-!!!
-Note
+> NOTE:

-    Generally, when building your own custom theme, the theme.[name]
+> Generally, when building your own custom theme, the theme.[name]
-    configuration setting would be set to `null`.
+> configuration setting would be set to `null`.
 However, if the
-    theme.[custom_dir] configuration value is used in combination with an
+> theme.[custom_dir] configuration value is used in combination with an
-    existing theme, the theme.[custom_dir] can be used to replace only specific
+> existing theme, the theme.[custom_dir] can be used to replace only specific
-    parts of a built-in theme.
+> parts of a built-in theme.
 For example, with the above layout and if you set
-    `name: "mkdocs"` then the `main.html` file in the theme.[custom_dir] would
+> `name: "mkdocs"` then the `main.html` file in the theme.[custom_dir] would
-    replace the file of the same name in the `mkdocs` theme but otherwise the
+> replace the file of the same name in the `mkdocs` theme but otherwise the
-    `mkdocs` theme would remain unchanged.
+> `mkdocs` theme would remain unchanged.
 This is useful if you want to make
-    small adjustments to an existing theme.
+> small adjustments to an existing theme.
+>

-    For more specific information, see [Customizing Your Theme].
+> For more specific information, see [Customizing Your Theme].

-!!!
-Warning
+> WARNING:

-    A theme's [configuration] defined in a `mkdocs_theme.yml` file is not loaded
+> A theme's [configuration] defined in a `mkdocs_theme.yml` file is not loaded
-    from `theme.custom_dir`.
+> from `theme.custom_dir`.
 When an entire theme exists in `theme.custom_dir`
-    and `theme.name` is set to `null`, then the entire theme configuration must
+> and `theme.name` is set to `null`, then the entire theme configuration must
-    be defined in the [theme] configuration option in the `mkdocs.yml` file.
+> be defined in the [theme] configuration option in the `mkdocs.yml` file.
+>

-    However, when a theme is [packaged] up for distribution, and loaded using
+> However, when a theme is [packaged] up for distribution, and loaded using
-    the `theme.name` configuration option, then a `mkdocs_theme.yml` file
+> the `theme.name` configuration option, then a `mkdocs_theme.yml` file
-    is required for the theme.
+> is required for the theme.

 [Customizing Your Theme]: ../user-guide/customizing-your-theme.md#using-the-theme-custom_dir
 [custom_dir]: ../user-guide/configuration.md#custom_dir